Home Car Shopping Private Seller vs. Dealer When Buying a Used Car

 Quick Facts About Buying a Used Car From a Private Seller or Dealer

 As you navigate the rocky path to buying a used car in today’s lopsided market, you may have considered cars offered by dealers and private sellers.
-There are advantages to both options, but you’ve probably asked yourself, which is better?
+There are advantages to both options, but you’ve probably asked yourself, “Which is better?”

 Buying a Used Car From a Private Seller